 We had the wooden kitchen countertops stripped and restored with polyurethane to match the soft pine flooring.
 We will also be replacing the dishwasher and stove range, which are original from 30 years ago.
 Can you imagine appliances lasting that long?

 Currently, the living room with a fireplace along with the downstairs bedrooms is piled up with my parent’s antiques.
 I will be sharing photos of these finished rooms with you along the way.
 There is a master bedroom and bath along with a guest bedroom and bath on the first floor, along with two additional bedrooms upstairs that we finished about 5 years ago.

 A sunroom in the back of the house overlooks the backyard.
 The doors trimmed in Nantucket Gray really warmed up this room during the home renovation.
 I can’t wait to make this room into a cozy viewing room that we will be able to enjoy throughout the New England seasons.

 My parents had this home filled with their favorite antiques that they collected over the years.
-We will be returning those antiques into the home and adding our own furniture around these family favorites.
+We will be returning those antiques to the home and adding our own furniture around these family favorites.
 Be sure to keep stopping by to see the ongoing updates, which I have entitled in a series, “In My Mother’s Home” here on the blog.
 These features will include room updates, antique collections, outdoor living, and more from this beautiful rustic coastal Maine family home restoration.